-Whatever its distributional consequences, integration of two such groups-or any two groups-must raise each group's average wage (see the Appendix for the proof).
+Whatever its distributional consequences, integration of two such groups - or any two groups - must raise each group's average wage (see Appendix for proof):

-PROPOSITION 7.
-Regardless of the technology or the ability distributions in the two populations, both groups benefit, on average, from economic integration:
+Proposition 7 Regardless of the technology or the ability distributions in the two populations, both groups benefit on average from economic integration:

-$$\int_0^1 W{\lambda}(\mu) dF_i(\mu) \ge \int_0^1 W_i(\mu) dF_i(\mu) \quad \text{for each group } i.$$
+$$\int_0^1 W{\lambda}(\mu) dF_i(\mu) \ge \int_0^1 W_i(\mu) dF_i(\mu), \text{ for each group } i.$$

-Discussion.-Economic integration of two groups affects the wage of a worker in group i by embedding him in a population with different abilities and by changing his job assignment.
-When the assignment is held constant, the change in his coworkers' abilities has no effect on the worker's direct contribution to output, but it affects his indirect marginal productivity by changing the value of the promotions and demotions associated with inserting this worker into the job hierarchy.
-For group i as a whole, however, the indirect marginal productivities must still net out to zero, since the effects of promotions enabled by adding a worker at one position are washed out by the demotions required to accommodate the marginal worker at another, regardless of the ability distribution.
+Discussion.
+Economic integration of two groups affects the wage of a worker in group i by embedding him in a population with different abilities and by changing his job assignment.
+Holding the assignment constant, the change in his coworkers' abilities has no effect on the worker's direct contribution to output, but it affects his indirect MP, by changing the value of the promotions and/or demotions associated with inserting this worker into the job hierarchy.20 For group i as a whole, however, the indirect MPs must still net out to zero, since the effects of promotions enabled by adding a worker at one position are washed out by the demotions required to accommodate the marginal worker at another, regardless of the ability distribution.